-The Director, Inland Waterways Authority of India (IWAI) at Guwahati has been requested for release of information and details of the thalweg line at the proposed terminals..
-The information has been received in the form of paper copies and had to be analysed for incorporation in the base site plans.
-The quality of the information received necessitated approximations to be made for digitising the information on the base site plans and subsequent use.
+The Director, Inland Waterways Authority of India (IWAI) at Guwahati has been requested for release of information and details of the thalweg line at the proposed terminals.
+The request was made vide AIWTDS letter and the information has been received in the form of paper copies and had to be analysed for incorporation in the base site plans.
+The quality of the information received necessitated approximations to be made for digitising the information on the base site plans and subsequent use

-Relevant correspondence for the data collected, t is placed under Appendix A and can be referred for further details.
+Relevant correspondence for the data collected is placed under Appendix A and can be referred for further details.